Astaruf/CombolistScraper/README.md

 3. Optional: Use `python wordlist_generator.py` to merge unique results and create new wordlists of usernames and passwords.

 ## DISCLAIMER
 Yes, downloading data leaks without the consent of the data owner is illegal!
+Use this code at your own risk.